Convoy of Russian peacekeepers passes freely along Azerbaijan's Lachin-Khankendi road (PHOTO)

 SHUSHA, Azerbaijan, February 2.
-A convoy of 14 vehicles of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.
+A convoy of 18 trucks and 1 passenger car of Russian peacekeepers [temporarily deployed near Azerbaijan's Shusha] has driven along the Lachin-Khankendi road, passing near Shusha, without any incidents, Trend reports from the scene.

 This once again proves that humanitarian vehicles can pass freely through the protest area, and there are no obstacles for them.